 This has included partnership work with Ontario Blind Sport and Special Olympics Ontario but his proudest career achievement to date has been as Co-Chair of the 2015 para pan Am Games 5’s and 7’s soccer competitions in Toronto.
 Matt is a National B Licensed Coach with supplementary qualifications coaching athletes with a disability.

 Karen is a NCCP Level 3 Coach and in 2001, Karen became a member of Manitoba Cerebral Palsy Sports Association.
 She is also a founding member of the Para Storm Swim Club where she is currently the head coach.
 During this time she has developed a successful competitive swim program for athletes with a physical disability.

 Ms. Williams passion is to ensure athletes have a place to explore and find their potential through sport.
 Working alongside community representatives to promote Para Sport and opportunity for athletes with disability, she is an advisor for Para Sport and a member of the Coaching Advisory Counsel.
 Recently, she was the recipient of the YWCA Women of Distinction Award in Wellness, Healthy Living & Recreation category and awarded Coach of the Month as recognition of her continued work with engagement of community in expanding awareness for athletes with disability.

 Ms. Williams has coached athletes to podium performances at Western Canada Summer Games, Canada Summer Games, Can Am International Para Championships, Para Pan Pacific International Championships, Olympic Paralympic Canadian Swimming Trails and two Canadian records.
 Karen works assiduously to promote Para Sport and the Athletes.
 She believes and imparts in her athletes “Your disability does not define who you are, it is only one part of the incredible person you are meant to become.”

-Applications for Mentors Express Program open each Summer!
+Applications for Mentors Express Program open NOW!